GreatSealUSA/GreatSealUSA_Art/In_God_We_Trust/In_Hallucinations_Fiction_Stories_We_Trust.md

 The Edict of Thessalonica
 https://en.wikipedia.org/wiki/Edict_of_Thessalonica

-In fiction characters we trust from the Levant.
+In fiction story characters we trust from the Levant.
 Bible verse "1 John 4:20" - *have you seen God*, seen Jesus, seen Allah, *seen* Yahweh?
 2,000 years ago challenge question: "1 John 4:20" regarding fiction storytelling popularity.

 Year 380 comes *before* year 1776.
 This is the "Old World Order" before the "New World Order" art interpretation of the Great Seal of the United States of America.